25prabhu10/notes/docs/Concepts/Designs/System_Designs/CQRS.md

   - CQRS is a small tactical pattern

-  - CQRS can open many doors.
+  - CQRS can open many doors

   - And yes you can support [RFC 2549](https://datatracker.ietf.org/doc/html/rfc2549) using CQRS